-On March 30, 2021, we closed our initial public offering, or IPO, in which we issued and sold 8,984,375 shares of common stock, including the exercise in full by the underwriters of their option to purchase up to 1,171,875 additional shares of common stock, at a public offering price of \$16.00 per share.
-All of the shares of common stock issued and sold in our initial public offering were registered under the Securities Act pursuant to a registration statement on Form S-1 (Registration No. 333- 253919), which was declared effective by the SEC on March 22, 2021, or the Prospectus.
+On March 30, 2021, we closed our IPO, in which we issued and sold 8,984,375 shares of common stock, including the exercise in full by the underwriters of their option to purchase up to 1,171,875 additional shares of common stock, at a public offering price of \$16.00 per share.
+All of the shares of common stock issued and sold in our IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (Registration No. 333-253919), which was declared effective by the SEC on March 25, 2021 (the "Prospectus").
 Jefferies LLC, Cowen and Company, LLC, Credit Suisse Securities (USA) LLC, and William Blair & Company, L.L.C., acted as joint book-running managers for the offering.
-The aggregate gross proceeds to us from our initial public offering, inclusive of the over-allotment exercise, were \$143.8 million.
+The aggregate gross proceeds to us from our IPO, inclusive of the over-allotment exercise, were \$143.8 million.